 - Use CDN services

-However, before I go on to setting up Cloudflare for WordPress, I should preface my advice by indicating what speed tools I am currently using on my site.
+However, before I go on to setting up Cloudflare page rules for WordPress, I should preface my advice by indicating what speed tools I am currently using on my site.

 - For caching, I use W3 Total Cache for browser and page caching.

-Both are the free versions available form the WordPress plugin repository and work superbly together.
+Both are free versions available from the WordPress plugin repository and work superbly well together.

-While these two plugins alone reduce page loading times extremely well and often result in near 100% results on some speed test sites, there remains a problem of distance.
+While these plugins alone reduce page loading times exceptionally well and often result in near 100% results on some speed test sites, there remains a problem of distance.

-There are many choices of CDN providers, but Cloudflare has three huge advantages.
+There are many choices for CDN providers, but Cloudflare offers three huge advantages.

 - One: The network is worldwide.